vibbits/training-material/topics/data-management-plans/tutorials/roundup/tutorial.md

 * We want to remind you of the DMP review service of RDM Support;
 * We want to share some good practices of data management with you;
-* We are collecting experiences of researchers at Utrecht University of how a DMP has helped them with their research.
-Please read their stories and/or share your story;
 * We invite you to fill out the evaluation of this online training.
 This will help us to further develop this training and future learners can benefit from this.
 Thank you very much!

 ### DMP review service